A Tourist In Florida–When Cars Had Wings

 asked Pete if he was old enough to drink that Root Beer.
 A lot of dead Indians that were shot and fell from the balconies into the dusty street.

 I wasn’t fooled by the well -placed hay piles that softened their fall so they could repeat the feat every hour on the hour.
-I believed that I was no average tourist.
+I was no average tourist.

 For information, email bobgibsonphoto@gmail.com